zirafa/pushtape-cassette/README.md

 ## Cassette.json

-- Build cassette.json by manually editing JSON files or run the build script.
+- Build cassette.json by manually editing the file or run the build script.

 - Run the build script to automatically scan the working directory for music and pages and generate cassette.json:
 ```